island-is/island.is/handbook/repository/aws-secrets.md

 yarn create-secret
 ```

-You will be asked for a _secret name_ that will be added to the `/k8s/` secrets namespace and a _secret value_.
-The length of the _secret name_ should be from 6-128 characters long.
+You will be asked for a _secret name_ that will be added to the `/k8s/` secrets namespace, a _secret value_ and the _secret type_ (`SecureString` or `String`).

+{% hint style="info" %}
+It's recommended to use `SecureString` in most cases.
+However, if you need to add an email address, or an email sender's name to the secrets, you can just use a `String`.
+{% endhint %}

 {% hint style="warning" %}
 Only alphanumeric characters, `/` and `-` are allowed.
+The length of the _secret name_ should be from 6-128 characters long.
 {% endhint %}

 ### Making dev secrets available locally